 Good warehouse efficiency is not only about putting everything in its place and getting products out on time, it’s about maximising productivity while saving time and money.
 When products roll out on time and customers are happy, it’s easy to assume a company is efficient – but it’s amazing how many little tweaks can be made to make a big positive impact to an organisation’s bottom line.
-Whether you have a multi-channel warehouse or a small warehouse, making some simple changes can easily improve workplace efficiency.
+Whether you have a single or multi-channel warehouse, making some simple changes can easily improve workplace efficiency.
 Here are some helpful tips for improving a warehouse’s performance that can be applied to any warehouse operation.

 1. Make your training interesting and relevant